 - Solar generators can be used off-the-grid as you don’t need to refuel them.
 You simply need sunlight.

 - They are completely safe since their isn’t any harmful wastes or fuels.

-What Are The Cons Of A Solar Generator?
+Cons Of A Solar Generator?

 - They can only generate energy during the day as they need sunlight.
 This means if you live in an area where sun isn’t abundant that they wont create a lot of energy.
 They also wont create energy at night which gas generators can do.

 - They are larger and heavier than gas generators as you need a large battery and multiple components.